 Teachers are responsible and accountable for monitoring the academic progress of students in their classes and as such, are accountable for notifying the SENDCO/Assistant SENDCO of any concerns.
-This extends to the Progress Leaders where there are social, emotional or behavioural concerns.
+This extends to the Progress Leaders where there are social, emotional, or behavioural concerns.

-In light of this, and as recommended in the Code of Practice 2015, Quality first Teaching is the first line of support for students with SEND.
+Considering this, and as recommended in the Code of Practice 2015, Quality first Teaching is the first line of support for students with SEND.
 This includes adaptive teaching and accessible learning within classrooms.

-Wave One Wave Two Wave Three Quality First Teaching for ALL SEND Support ECHP As wave 1 plus As wave one and two plus Multi-sensory teaching and learning Allocation of a keyworker Specialised interventions Positive learning environments ALP Support from outside agencies Adpative Teaching Small group work Progress monitoring Faculty intervention Targeted interventions Specialist reports Pastoral support Literacy/numeracy Progress monitoring 1:1 intervention SEMH/C&L High Expectations Progress monitoring Time out passes TAP referral
+Wave One Wave Two Wave Three Quality First Teaching for ALL SEND Support ECHP As wave 1 plus As wave one and two plus Multi-sensory teaching and learning Allocation of a keyworker Specialised interventions Positive learning environments ALP Support from outside Adaptive Teaching Small group work agencies.
+Faculty intervention Targeted interventions Progress monitoring Pastoral support Literacy/numeracy Specialist reports Progress monitoring 1:1 intervention SEMH/C&L High Expectations Progress monitoring Time out passes TAP referral.